 Euro Comfort Cuisine

 Glide into the Viking Yurt (435.615.9878, vikingyurt.com) at the “five-way” of Homerun and Silver Queen at Park City Mountain Resort for grilled cheese and tomato soup that far surpass Wonder and Campbell’s.
 The Viking version boasts Full Moon cheddar and marinated tomatoes on fresh sourdough served with a generous bowl of tomato coconut curry soup.
-Enjoy it on the yurt’s deck with an ice-cold pale ale for maximum effect.
+Enjoy it on the yurt’s deck with a Bloody Mary for maximum effect.